y3i12/nabu_nisaba/.dev_docs/dev.dump.md

     - [ ] notifications rework
     - [ ] edit
         - [ ] to open the edited range
-        - [ ] to buffer edits and commit to file on proxy intercept? (repl of line intervals not add up timewise)
-            - [ ] commit triggers file save and diff
-            - [ ] commit triggers notification
 - [ ] nabu priming
     - [ ] file watch -> drop indexes before processing, create them back afterwards - must lock in the same way as rebuild db
     - [ ] rethink previously disabled tools